Browns Plains suburb profile

 Browns Plains rental market trends

-The rental market in Browns Plains has experienced moderate growth, with house rents increasing 6.8% over the past year to $550 per week, while unit rents have risen 5.2% to $510 per week.
-This steady growth reflects the suburb's appeal, driven by its convenient location and family-friendly amenities, making it an attractive option for both renters and investors.
+The rental market in Browns Plains has experienced moderate growth, with house rents increasing by 3.8% over the past year to $550 per week, while unit rents have risen 6.2% to $515 per week.
+This steady growth reflects the suburb's appeal, offering a balance of affordability and convenience for both renters and investors.

 Suburbs near Browns Plains